-For instance, you’re allowed to scatter ashes on private property as long as you have permission.
-If you scatter on private land without permission, it could be considered a criminal act of trespassing.
+The state of Ohio permits scattering on private property, as long as you have permission.
+If you scatter on private land without permission, it could be considered criminal trespassing.

-When using public lands for scattering remains, it’s encouraged to review city and county regulations, as well as zoning rules for the area.
-Some areas like national parks, forests and reserves require a special permit.
-Other places may require a small fee, so contact the local park manager before scattering remains.
-Note that some parks prohibit the scattering of ashes entirely.
+When using public lands for scattering remains, you’ll need to review city and county regulations, as well as zoning rules for the area.
+Areas like national parks, forests and reserves require a special permit.
+Other places may require a fee, so contact the local park manager before scattering remains.
+Some parks even prohibit the scattering of cremated remains entirely.

 2. Rivers and Lakes

-Families may choose to pour the ashes directly into the water, or purchase a biodegradable urn, specifically designed to aid the scattering process.
+Families who choose this route may pour the cremated remains directly into the water or via a biodegradable urn, which is specifically designed to aid the scattering process.

-Aerial scattering is legal in the state of Ohio, with some stipulations.
-Federal aviation laws prohibit the dropping of objects from air that might injure people or property.
-While cremated remains are not considered a hazardous material, pilots are advised to pour the ashes out of the container when scattering.
-Pilots are not allowed to toss the container from the plane.
+Additionally, federal aviation laws prohibit dropping objects from the air that might injure people or property.
+While cremated remains are not considered a hazardous material, pilots must pour the cremated remains out of the container when scattering, as they’re not allowed to eject the container from the plane.

 Learn Everything You Need to Know About Cremation

 If you or a loved one is considering cremation, it’s imperative to understand your options and associated costs.
-When choosing a cremation provider, refer to our guide, Cremation Costs Explained: How to Get the Best Value Without Sacrificing Service to help you select the right options for your needs.
+To find out how to get the best value cremation without sacrificing service, download our guide, Cremation Costs Explained: How to Get the Best Value Without Sacrificing Service.
+It offers a detailed overview of cremation terms, costs and available options to help you make the right decision for your needs.

 Editor's Note: This post was originally published in 2018 and has been updated for comprehensiveness.
 This post was also reviewed and approved in 2018 by Poul Lemasters, attorney, funeral director/embalmer and owner of Lemasters Consulting for accuracy.